Theo Todman's Web Page - Notes Pages

 - The jumping-off point for my thesis is here2, though follow the links from the Chapter Abstracts for the real work, and a (currently not very helpful) progress dashboard is here3.

-- To make way for important work on my Web-Tools Project, I’d retained the time allowance on this project in 25Q1 at the somewhat reduced allocation of 16 hours / week.
-I expended somewhat less than this, as can be seen above.
+- To make way for important work on my Web-Tools and other Projects, I’d retained the time allowance on this project in 25Q3 at the somewhat reduced allocation of 16 hours / week.
+I was almost dead on target for this, as can be seen above.

-- Consequently, I didn’t make as much progress on the consolidated version of my Thesis - Personal Identity4 as I’d hoped.
+- I made a fair amount of progress on the consolidated version of my Thesis - Personal Identity4.
 I intend to work this into a Thesis-proper, with the rest of the website as supporting material.

 - Progress between reports can be obtained from the relevant section of my Summary Task List6.